larsreed/hipchatparse/README.md

 1. Reads the files in a HipChat export (must be unzipped, delete rooms that should not be included)
 2. Creates wiki markup formatted tables with the contents
-    * Deletes empty messages, welcome messages and messages from JIRA
+    * Deletes empty messages, welcome messages and messages from JIRA and GitHub
     * Replaces @name-references with [~name] -- assumes names in HipChat and Confluence are the same
     * Replaces /code with {noformat}...{noformat}
 3. Writes one .room-file for each room, to be inserted as wiki markup in Confluence